 There, there, you poor dear... we know it hurts.
 She was amazing.
 She was your pride and joy.
 You loved her like you've loved no other.
 Now, she's gone.
 There's only one thing in the universe that will help you get over this crushing loss: buy a new boat ASAP.
 Yes, we can help you in this regard, too.
 It's time to check out the boats.com Boat Buyer's Guide, post haste!

-Editor's Note: This story was originally published on boats.com in May 2015.
+Editor's Note: This story was originally published on boats.com in May 2015, and last updated in May 2021.